An IRA Refresher

 For Traditional and Roth IRAs

-- The annual contribution limit for 2016 and 2017 is $5,500.
+- The annual contribution limit for 2017 is $5,500.
 In subsequent years, the limit will be adjusted annually for inflation in $500 increments.
 The only requirement is that you have at least that much income from wages or salaries.

 - Individuals ages 50 and older are able to make additional catch-up contributions.
 The limit for these additional contributions is $1,000.